Israel says it intercepted first incoming missile from Yemen as war in Middle East intensifies

 Diplomats from several countries including Pakistan and Turkey have tried to organize a direct meeting between U.S. and Iranian envoys.
 Separately, G7 foreign ministers meeting Friday in France formally asked for an immediate halt to attacks against populations and infrastructure.

-Meanwhile, U.S. ships drew closer to the region carrying some 2,500 Marines, and at least 1,000 paratroopers from the 82nd Airborne — trained to land in hostile territory to secure key positions and airfields — have been ordered to the Middle East.
+U.S. ships drew closer to the region carrying some 2,500 Marines, and at least 1,000 paratroopers from the 82nd Airborne trained to land in hostile territory to secure key positions and airfields have been ordered to the Middle East.

-Nevertheless, Secretary of State Marco Rubio said the U.S. “can achieve all of our objectives without ground troops.”
-Rubio, speaking to reporters following the G7 meeting, said the deployments are designed to ensure “maximum opportunity to adjust to contingencies should they emerge.”
+Secretary of State Marco Rubio said the U.S. “can achieve all of our objectives without ground troops.”
+Following the G7 meeting, Rubio said the deployments are designed to ensure “maximum opportunity to adjust to contingencies should they emerge.”

 Israel sent the 162nd Division into southern Lebanon to support efforts to protect its northern border towns from Hezbollah attacks and uproot the militant group, the military said.